The big data guided setup guides you through creating a server backup plan and adding the MongoDB cluster.

 Add the MongoDB Cluster

-On the Add a big data app page, from the Application type list, select MongoDB.
+On the Add a Big Data application page, from the Application type list, select MongoDB.

 If no MongoDB master node is found, a message appears, with a link that you can use to download and install the Commvault software on the master node so that you can select it from the Master node list.

 In the Cluster name box, enter a name for the cluster.

 From the Master node list, select the master node.

 In the Binary path box, enter the path to the folder that contains the mongod or mongos executable file.

 In the OS user name box, enter the OS user name that you want to use to run the MongoDB servers.

 In Port number box, enter the mongod or mongos port number.

 To back up MongoDB clusters in both Windows and Linux environments, under Database authentication, you can enter the credentials of an account to authenticate with.

 Note: Log backups with authentication are not supported on Windows.

 The account must have one of the following on the admin database: